MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/restricted-mode-calling.md

     ![Screenshot of Calling policy list opened.](media/restricted-mode-calling-select-policy.jpg "Screenshot of Calling policy list opened")

-   Once the policy takes effect, users will be able to join notifications or receive notifications for meetings but they won't be able to initiate calls or receive calls if they're not in a meeting.
+   Once the policy takes effect, users will be able to join meetings or receive notifications for meetings but they won't be able to initiate calls or receive calls if they're not in a meeting.
 They also won't be able to access the contacts list.

     > [!NOTE]
-    > It can take a few hours before the policy assignments go into effect.
+    > It can take a few hours for the policy changes to go into effect.